MolochVentures/moloch/test/README.md

 The `beforeEach` is invoked before each unit test, and the `afterEach` is invoked after each unit test.
 The highest level `beforeEach` shown above takes a fresh snapshot, resets the global `proposal1` data to a predictable baseline, and transfers to the summoner their expected initial token balance.
 The `afterEach` simply reverts to the snapshot.

-Nested in the next `describe` test block is another `beforeEach` which is invoked before only the unit tests in the `desribe` test block.
+Nested in the next `describe` test block is another `beforeEach` which is invoked before only the unit tests in the `describe` test block.
 The higher level `beforeEach` above is still called before this one on every unit test in the block.

 `beforeEach_1 -> beforeEach_2 -> { test } -> afterEach`